Analyzing Mirion Technologies (MIR) and Its Peers

-Mirion Technologies (NYSE:MIR – Get Rating) is one of 15 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Mirion Technologies to similar companies based on the strength of its risk, dividends, profitability, institutional ownership, valuation, earnings and analyst recommendations.
+Mirion Technologies (NYSE:MIR – Get Rating) is one of 15 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Mirion Technologies to similar companies based on the strength of its profitability, risk, institutional ownership, earnings, dividends, valuation and analyst recommendations.

+This table compares Mirion Technologies and its peers top-line revenue, earnings per share and valuation.

 |Sell Ratings